indentapis/multiparty/README.md

 **Rules**

 The Common Expression Language (CEL) is a non-Turing complete language designed for simplicity, speed, safety, and portability.
-CEL's C-like [syntax][1] looks nearly identical to equivalent expressions in C++, Go, Java, and TypeScript.
+CEL's C-like syntax looks nearly identical to equivalent expressions in C++, Go, Java, and TypeScript.

 ```java